Do you have a Learning Disability?

 The above information was taken from the Mencap website which can be visited by clicking here.
 They have an abundance of useful information.

-Hobs Moat Medical Centre are dedicated to helping all of our patients recieve the best possible care we can offer.
+Hobs Moat Medical Centre are dedicated to helping all of our patients receive the best possible care we can offer.
 For our patients:

-- With a learning disabilities they will be offered an annual health check of 40 minutes duration
+- With a learning disability they will be offered an annual health check of 40 minutes duration

-- All patients with a learning disability have had alerts placed onto their records so as to aid reception staff when booking appointments to allow more time with the doctor and will be offered an option of providing a interpreture on their behalf.
+- All patients with a learning disability have had alerts placed onto their records so as to aid reception staff when booking appointments to allow more time with the doctor and will be offered an option of providing an interpreter on their behalf.

 - Every year, the central learning disability team will visit the Practice to review patients on our Learning Disability register and ensure synchronicity.